Jessica Rigney | Without Map

 POET .
 ARTIST .
 FILMMAKER

-Desire’s unexplainable swings between grasping and letting go—such are the divergent courses of my new collection.
+Desire’s unexplainable swings between grasping and letting go-such are the divergent courses of this collection.
 Short rhythmic pieces drenched with the moodiness of lust’s confusions as well as the body’s clear ache, are interspersed among longer free verse works which tell the stories of lovers in layers of loving and leaving.
 This is as much a book about desire’s sighs as it is about its threads of sorrow.

 Rest. less. waves – silvered. westered.